Random field theory-based p-values: A review of the SPM implementation

 \subsection{Probabilistic properties of excursion set features}

-The probabilistic properties of the following five topological features of excursion sets of statistical random fields form the core of RFP theory: (P1) the global maximum of the statistical random field, (P2) the number of clusters within an excursion set, (P3) the volume of clusters within an excursion set, (P4) the number of clusters of a given volume within an excursion set, and (P5) the maximal volume of a cluster within an excursion set.
-In the theory of RFP, these topological features are described by random variables, the probability distributions of which are governed by the stochastic and geometric characteristics of the underlying statistical random field and the level $u$ of the respective excursion sets.
-The dependencies of the respective distributions on the properties of the underlying statistical random field and the excursion set level are mitigated by four expected values: (E1) the expected volume of an excursion set, (E2) the expected number of local maxima within an excursion set, (E3) the expected number of clusters within an excursion set, and (E4) the expected volume of a cluster within an excursion set.
-In the following, we first discuss the parametric dependencies of these expectations on the type of statistical random field and its resel volumes, i.e., its smoothness and intrinsic volumes.
+The probabilistic properties of the following five topological features of excursion sets of Gaussian-related random fields form the core of RFT theory: (P1) the global maximum of the Gaussian-related random field, (P2) the number of clusters within an excursion set, (P3) the volume of clusters within an excursion set, (P4) the number of clusters of a given volume within an excursion set, and (P5) the maximal volume of a cluster within an excursion set.
+In the theory of RFT, these topological features are described by random variables, the probability distributions of which are governed by the stochastic and geometric characteristics of the underlying Gaussian-related random field and the level $u$ of the respective excursion sets.
+The dependencies of the respective distributions on the properties of the underlying Gaussian-related random field and the excursion set level are mitigated by four expected values: (E1) the expected volume of an excursion set, (E2) the expected number of local maxima within an excursion set, (E3) the expected number of clusters within an excursion set, and (E4) the expected volume of a cluster within an excursion set.
+In the following, we first discuss the parametric dependencies of these expectations on the type of Gaussian-related random field and its resel volumes, i.e., its smoothness and intrinsic volumes.